The Peak District National Park is the first of Britain’s 15 national parks as it was founded in 1951.

 Resident population: 38,000.

-Visitors: more than 10 million visitors a year (one of the most popular national parks in the UK).
-It is NOT the second-most visited national park in the world after Mount Fuji – this is an error which has been widely-repeated on the internet, but it is not true.
+Visitors: The Peak District National Park has 13.25 million visitors every year (STEAM, 2018) and is one of the most popular national parks in the UK.
+It is NOT the second-most visited national park in the world after Mount Fuji – this is an error which has been widely-repeated on the internet, but is not true.

 An estimated 20 million people live within one hour’s journey of the Peak District.
 More than 50 million people live within four hours’ journey.